khunchay2541/git-demo/README.md

 git-demo

-this line from remote repository
+this line from remote repository nthis line from local repository"

--e "\nthis line from local repository"
+test